Skip to main content

 Shining a Spotlight on Corporate Pathology

-Welcome to the Corporation Watch blog, a compendium of articles from the mainstream and alternative media related to the power and influence, crimes and abuses, and culture and pathology of corporations around the world.
-CW also includes articles on the foibles of orthodox economics, and the nexus between economic dogma, government policy, and corporate sociopathy.
+Welcome to the Corporation Watch blog, which offers analysis and commentary on articles from the mainstream and alternative media related to corporate power and influence, crimes and abuses, and culture and pathology around the world.
+CW also includes postings on the mythologies of orthodox economics, and the nexus between economic dogma, government policy, and corporate sociopathy.

 FCC 'shocked, shocked' that AT&T lied about merger with T-Mobile